Build Something Bigger Than Yourself:

-Politics aside, the world is increasingly coming to grips with the very real impact of climate change.
+The world is increasingly coming to grips with the very real impact of climate change.
 More and more, builders, companies, and residential home owners are turning their attention to what they can do individually to protect the environment, and reduce their overall carbon footprint.

 It’s a simple solution to a big problem

-It will save you money over time
+It will save your clients money over time

 The most obvious reason builders, contractors and home owners avoid properly insulating their buildings is the up front cost.
 That having been said, insulation is proven to dramatically reduce the cost of utilities for the end user.
 In the aforementioned article published by the Rockwool Group, they cite that “All building insulation sold in 2017 alone [by their company] will save 850 terawatt hours of heating energy during its lifetime.”
 To break that down to individual building owners, according to an article published by www.houselogic.com, by properly insulating your building “…you’ll save anywhere from 10% to 50% on heating and cooling bills.”
 Accordingly, properly insulating the residential and commercial buildings you produce is not a cost you should expect to “eat.”
 Budget for a quality insulation job, and pass the cost through to the buyer.
 A savvy buyer will understand the potential energy savings, and you can also help them do the math to realize how quickly they’ll make up for the extra investment.